SalesConnection/Caction-Support/docs/Import_Product_Services.md

        <img src="img/Import_Product_Services_Step_2.png" alt="Import Product Services Step 2">
      </p>

-  3. Fill out the details of the new product/services.<br>
+  3. Fill out the details of the new product/services.
+Available column fields may differ depending on your company’s system setup.<br>
      a.
 The details include:<br>
         - Name<br>
         - Product Description<br>